pantos-io/client-cli/README.md

 ### 1.2 Features

-The Pantos Client CLI offers the following functionalities:
+The Pantos Client CLI offers the following functionality:

 1. Retrieve the balance of a token
 2. Retrieve the service node bids